RTIG-Inform/RTIGT047/README.md

 ![](images/rtig_document_header_logo.png)

-# CMS to PID Interface Protocol
+# RTIG T047 CMS to PID Interface Protocol

-# Part 1 - Architecture
+# Background and Introduction to the Standard

 ## Status of this document